smaremanda/add-in-docs/essentials/privacy-and-security.md

 # Privacy and security for Office Add-ins

-Office Add-ins are secured by a runtime framework, a multiple-tier permissions model, and the ability to govern use of memory, CPU, and network resources.

  _**Applies to:** Access apps for SharePoint | apps for Office | Excel | Office Add-ins | Outlook | PowerPoint | Project | Word_